The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \subsection{Pro-unipotent groups with mixed Hodge structures}

 Before analysing the non-abelian Kummer map for the real unipotent fundamental group in more detail, let us briefly set out a few basic properties of unipotent groups $U$ with mixed Hodge structure in the abstract.
-The main objective here is to show that the moduli set $\H^1(\MHS_\R,U(\R))$ parametrising torsors under $U$ with compatible mixed Hodge structure canonically has the structure of a real manifold, which we will prove by giving an explicit description of the moduli set.
+The main objective here is to show that, under a certain natural condition, the moduli set $\H^1(\MHS_\R,U(\R))$ parametrising torsors under $U$ with compatible mixed Hodge structure canonically has the structure of a real manifold, which we will construct via an explicit description of this set.

-\begin{definition} Let $U/\Q$ (resp.\ $U/\R$) be a finitely generated pro-unipotent group.
+\begin{definition} Let $U/\R$ (resp.\ $U/\Q$) be a finitely generated pro-unipotent group.
 By a \emph{mixed Hodge structure} on $U$ we shall mean an ind-mixed Hodge structure on $\O(U)$ compatible with the Hopf algebra operations.
 By a \emph{torsor (with mixed Hodge structure)} under such a group $U$, we shall mean a torsor $P$ under the underlying group scheme endowed with an ind-mixed Hodge structure on $\O(P)$ which is compatible with the $\O(U)$-comodule algebra structure.
 By a morphism of such groups or torsors, we shall mean a morphism of the underlying group schemes or torsors which respects the weight and Hodge filtrations on the affine rings. \end{definition}

 \begin{proposition} Let $U/\R$ (resp.\ $U/\Q$) be a finitely generated pro-unipotent group with mixed Hodge structure.
 Then each $J_\bullet\O(U)$ is a mixed Hodge substructure of $\O(U)$.
-If $P$ is a torsor under $U$, then each $J_\bullet\O(P)$ is a mixed Hodge substructure of $\O(P)$, and the canonical isomorphism $\gr^J_\bullet\O(P)\isoarrow\gr^J_\bullet\O(U)$ (see proposition \ref{prop:graded_isomorphism}) is an isomorphism of ind-mixed Hodge structures. \begin{proof} This is obvious from the description of the $J$-filtration and the canonical isomorphism in section \ref{sss:J-filtration_O(P)} (see remark \ref{rmk:tannakian_J-filtration}). \end{proof} \end{proposition}
+If $P$ is a torsor under $U$, then each $J_\bullet\O(P)$ is a mixed Hodge substructure of $\O(P)$, and the canonical isomorphism $\gr^J_\bullet\O(P)\isoarrow\gr^J_\bullet\O(U)$ (see proposition \ref{prop:graded_isomorphism}) is an isomorphism of ind-mixed Hodge structures. \begin{proof} It is obvious from definition \ref{def:J-filtration} that each $J_n\O(U)$ and each $J_n\O(P)$ is stable under the action of the Tannaka group of $\MHS_\R$ (resp.\ $\MHS_\Q$), so are mixed Hodge substructures.
+Since the isomorphism $\gr^J_\bullet\O(P)\isoarrow\gr^J_\bullet\O(U)$ from proposition \ref{prop:graded_isomorphism} is independent of the choice of element $\gamma$, it is equivariant for the action of this Tannaka group, and hence is an isomorphism of ind-mixed Hodge structures. \end{proof} \end{proposition}